-7Students select from the following courses for Theology: TH 33XX, HU 3300
+Students select from the following courses for Theology: TH 33XX, HU 3300

-St. Mary's University BA in Forensic Science (Criminology Option) Degree Plan 129 Hours
+BA in Forensic Science (Criminology Option) Degree Plan - 129 Hours

 (This is a recommended degree plan subject to changes.
 Please meet with your advisor on a regular basis.)